Have a Question?Give us a call to discuss your problem or fill out the form below.

-A fissure is a crack in the skin in combination with a thick formation of skin layers (callus) commonly found on ball of the foot, heel, sides of the foot.
-Fissures are caused by excessive pressure combined with the thick skin, and open shoe gear.
+Fissures are cracks in the skin in combination with a thick formation of skin layers (callus) commonly found on ball of the foot, heel, sides of the foot.
+Cracks in the heels are caused by excessive pressure combined with the thick skin, and open shoe gear.
 A large majority of our patients get fissures when wearing rubber or leather sandals in the summer.
 This is caused mostly by an inflammation and swelling in the skin because those materials have been linked with an irritation reaction from direct contact with the skin.
+Diabetes and other diseases like Lupus can increase the incidence of dry cracked skin, especially in the feet and hands.

 These fissures can deepen on the outer surface of the skin or can go deeper causing bleeding or infection.
 Pain ranges from dull to sharp depending upon the level of irritation and compression of the nerves that are around these areas.

-Anti-inflammatory medication (Eg. Ibuprofen, Naprosyn) aspirin products, and Acetaminophen can help with the chronic pain, but are not much help with the acute pain
+Anti-inflammatory medication (Eg. Ibuprofen, Naprosyn) aspirin products, and Acetaminophen can help with the chronic pain.
+Anti-fungals, and topical cortisone help with dryness, inflammation, and soreness.

 Temporary arch supports or custom molded orthotics can minimize the pressure on the spur or correct the foot position causing the pressure.
 These devices are good solution for long term treatment with or without surgical intervention.